tiepdotme/serenade-wind/_posts/2020-04-03-climb-until-you-fall.md

 share: true
 image:
     thumbnail: /images/small/man-climbing-on-cliff.jpg
 excerpt: Climb until you fall is about dialing in sailing skills from a pro and learning Bill's beta aboard a schooner to begin sailing around the world.
 ---
+{% include toc %}
 {% assign pwimg="action-adventure-climbing-daylight" %}
 {% assign pwcaption="" %}
 {% assign pwpng="" %}